ru4ls/ComfyUI_Nano_Banana/README.md

 *   `image`: The newly generated image.

 ## Example Usage

+!Important Make sure your API key is set up in 'config.json'.

 ### Text to Image

 1. Add the `NanoBananaTextToImage` node to your workflow.
-2. Make sure your API key is set up in `config.json`.
 3. Enter a prompt.
 4. Connect the output `image` to a `PreviewImage` node to see the result.